DayoOliyide/tag-counter/README.md

 # tag-counter

-A tag counter is a server program that accepts text file uploads, processes each upload and returns the top 10 tag list across all processed uploads.
+A tag counter is a **stateless** server program that accepts text file uploads, processes each upload and returns the top 10 tag list across all processed uploads.

 # Why/Purpose?/What for/Raison d'être
 This is a coding challenge / exercise in coding

+Use whatever language you wish, but keep to the requirements below.

 # Requirements